jtilly/matchingR/README.md

 # matchingR: Efficient Computation of the Gale-Shapley Algorithm in R and C++
 R Package that quickly computes the Gale-Shapley Algorithm for large scale matching markets.
+This package can be useful when the number of market participants is large or when very many matchings need to be computed (e.g. for extensive simulations or for estimation purposes).
+The package has successfully been used to simulate preferences and compute the matching with 30,000 participants on both sides of the market.

 ## Depends on
 * [Rcpp](http://cran.r-project.org/web/packages/Rcpp/index.html)